-A school or teacher can withdraw from the trial and/or from data being used in the trial at any time until 1 September 2024, at which point the data will have been pseudonymised and analysed.
-To withdraw, you must notify your school, as they are responsible for notifying NFER of any pupils or teachers who wish to withdraw from the study.
+A school or teacher can withdraw from the trial and/or from their data being used in the trial at any time until 1 September 2024, at which point the data will have been pseudonymised and analysed.
+Schools must notify the NFER of any teachers who withdraw from the study.